Elgin, Oregon: History

 Elgin was settled by hunters, trappers, and people of all ethnic groups.
 Very rarely did they make the treacherous travels from nearby La Grande, because it was 120 miles away by river through the valley, which back then was covered in thick forest.
 (Today, La Grande and Elgin are only 20 miles away via Wallowa Lake Highway).
 Elgin was the gathering place for trappers and hunters to replenish their supplies.
+Many settlers emigrated from Walla Walla across the mountains on dog sleds.
 This is how Elgin became the "Elgin Huskies".
-Many settlers emigrated from Walla Walla across the mountains on dog sleds.
 Mr. Mckinnis and his family were the first settlers.
 He brought cattle from Illinois and moved to what was the outskirts of Elgin, and built one of the first homes.
 Even though his home is not set in the history in Elgin there is a letter from his wife's sister attesting to this fact.
 Mr. McKinnis built the mills from Elgin to La Grande and also owned all the century farms in the valley passing them down to his kin in death.
 He also worked in the first bank in Elgin before they moved to La Grande.
 Mr. McKinnis stated that this home was built in 1864.

 The area of Elgin was previously called "Fish Trap" and "Indian Valley."
 The city was platted in 1886 following the washout of Ruckles Road over the Blue Mountains, which caused investors to leave nearby Summerville for Elgin.

 By 1887 Elgin had general stores, a livery, a hotel, and a church, as well as a nearby sawmill, which continues as a more modern Boise Cascade mill.
 Between 1887 and 1908, the area around Elgin had 35 sawmills, most transportable water-driven whipsaws (vertical reciprocating saws).
 Local landowners would sell the trees for 50 cents per thousand board feet, which is about how much the sawmills could handle in a day.
 At the time, log transportation cost about two dollars per thousand board feet, and a mill could sell the processed lumber for $6–10 per thousand board feet.

-Growth increased with the arrival of the railroad in 1890, and Elgin was incorporated by the Oregon Legislative Assembly on February 18, 1891.
+Growth increased with the arrival of the Oregon Railway & Navigation Company railroad branch line from La Grande, Oregon in Nov.
+1890.
+The railroad was expanded from Elgin to Wallowa, Oregon and Joseph, Oregon in 1908 by the Union Pacific Railroad.
+Elgin was incorporated by the Oregon Legislative Assembly on February 18, 1891.